ftsrg/gazer/doc/Checks.md

 }
 ```

 **NOTE:** Verification algorithms are not required to find a solution for each registered check seperately.
-They often combine all error calls (usually with a `CombineErrorCalls` pass) into a single one, which makes them to stop after finding the first violated check.
+They often combine all error calls (for example with an `CombineErrorCalls` pass) into a single one, which makes them stop after finding the first violated check.